Hereford Heritage Garden

-The Thomas Jefferson Demonstration Garden, located at the University of Virginia's Hereford Residential College, is a teaching garden made up of Jefferson-documented “useful” plants, including varieties used for the production of food, medicine, textiles, dyes, and other materials that sustain and enhance life.
+The HHG is a teaching garden made up of common as well as Jefferson-documented “useful” plants, including varieties used for the production of food, medicine, textiles, dyes, and other materials that sustain and enhance life.
 Our mission is to teach people about the continued importance of plants.
 Plants include fresh produce that you can eat or cook with, herbs to make tea, or simply ornamental plants.
 Soon, a research and recreational-focused rain garden will also be part of Hereford's garden.

 Before his death in 1826, Jefferson wrote of his intentions to build a botanical garden on the edge of his Academical Village and downslope from the Anatomical Theatre (demolished in 1939).
 The educational garden would have been a compelling addition to Jefferson’s liberal arts campus and curriculum, providing professors and students with a forum for learning how to become self-sustaining—an important component in the foundation of an independent nation.